alabou/bcp-006-01/docs/NMOS With H.264.md

 #### Out-of-band transporting of parameter sets through the SDP transport file

-The initial active the parameter sets (SPS, PPS) of the `sprop-parameter-sets` attribute of an SDP transport file SHALL comply with the Flow associated with the Sender on activation and the related parameters of the `fmtp=` attribute of the SDP transport file (Ex.
-ST2110-22 requires the parameters width, height, exactframerate, TP, mediaclk, ts-refclk and b= to be declared in the SDP transport file).
+The initial active the parameter sets of the `sprop-parameter-sets` parameter of an SDP transport file SHALL comply with the Flow associated with the Sender on activation and the related parameters of the `fmtp=` attribute of the SDP transport file.
 A Sender MAY provide many out-of-band parameter sets in the SDP transport file.

 As per RFC 6184 the out-of-band parameter sets MUST comply with the profile and level declared in the SDP transport file and the associated Flow.